 Five Star has most of the classic pizza staples, so you can’t go wrong with any of those.
 I’m a big pepperoni fan, though, so I go with the Pepperoni Powerhouse, which has double meat and extra cheese.

 You’ll be so full that you might not want to make plans for the rest of the night, but it’s an awesome pizza.

-On top of that, there are great steak restaurants all over the city, so you’re close to a great joint no matter where you are.
+On top of that, there are great restaurants with private rooms all over the city, so you’re close to a great joint no matter where you are.
 So, all you have to do is get out there and enjoy!